 My research on assignment of students to schools, first in the context of centralized student admissions in Balinski and Sönmez (1999), and subsequently in the context of public school choice in Abdulkadiroğlu and Sönmez (2003) started bearing its fruits.
-Not only these two papers initiated an exciting literature, major school districts including Boston, Chicago, Denver, New York City, Newark, and Washington DC have already adopted versions of the student-optimal stable mechanism (SOSM) advocated in these two papers.
+Not only these two papers initiated an exciting literature, major school districts including Boston, Camden, Chicago, Denver, Indianapolis, New York City, Newark, and Washington DC have already adopted versions of the student-optimal stable mechanism (SOSM) advocated in these two papers.
 In addition to these reforms, New Orleans Public Schools initially adopted the top trading cycles mechanism (TTC) in 2012, the second mechanism designed and advocated in Abdulkadiroğlu and Sönmez (2003), before switching to SOSM in 2013.

 Following the Boston Globe story, I contacted Boston Public Schools (BPS) to alert them that their assignment mechanism is highly vulnerable to “gaming” and that there are plausible alternatives.
 While skeptical at the beginning, BPS agreed to an empirical study of their assignment mechanism that I conducted with Atila Abdulkadiroğlu, Parag Pathak and Alvin Roth.
 After two years of intense discussions we were able to convince them and on 07/20/2005 BPS gave up the “Boston mechanism” and adopted Gale-Shapley student-optimal stable mechanism (SOSM) starting with School Year 2006-2007.
 See the 05/11/2005 dated presentation of the BPS Strategic Planning Team recommending this reform.

 The Collapse of NYC School Assignment Mechanism and the Subsequent Reform